Sport and Leisure Studies

 SPLS104 Principles of Human Movement

 This compulsory paper introduced you to the biomechanical and skill-related principles and processes of human movement.

 This paper provides practical experience with different styles of dance and an examination of how these are influenced by societal and cultural issues.

-SPLS106 Movement Education: Perspectives and Performance
+SPLS106 Movement: Perspectives and Performance

 This paper examines the concepts and principles of movement education and considers how these influence an individual’s performance in a range of physical activities.
 This paper includes a compulsory practical component.

-An introduction to the theoretical and practical components of Māori leisure pursuits as a means of communication and cultural expression in the Māori world.
+In this paper you will be introduced to the theoretical and practical components of Māori leisure pursuits as a means of communication and cultural expression in the Māori world.

 200 Level and Beyond